 This is my pick for large boats.
 Designed for boats over 35 feet, including boats up to 65 feet, this boat whip system does double duty.

-It has four one-inch fiberglass poles, each 14 feet in length, which swivel to a vertical position and “drop lock” into place.
+It has four one-inch fiberglass poles, each 14 feet in length, that swivel to a vertical position and drop lock into place.
 This prevents obstruction of the path of the boat or the dock walkway.